For inquiries, check out the About page.

 Many people are using my method to install a local account instead of an MS online/cloud account by using the URI ms-cxh://

-You won't find the parameters that the URI ms-cxh:// can use anywhere online or in the Windows registry, as MS does not publish them - they're hidden.
+You won't find the parameters that the URI ms-cxh:// can use anywhere online or in the Windows registry, as MS does not publish them - they're hidden inside files.

-The URI ms-cxh://localonly can be found in the file: C:\Windows\SystemApps\Microsoft.Windows.CloudExperienceHost_cw5n1h2txyewy\js\errorHandler.js
+The URI command ms-cxh://localonly , for example, can be found in the file: C:\Windows\SystemApps\Microsoft.Windows.CloudExperienceHost_cw5n1h2txyewy\js\errorHandler.js

 This file was found using the Super God Mode script , which runs a Powershell script to search within files for hidden URIs.